MysteryPancake/Houdini-OpenCL/README.md

 In a DOP solver, OpenCL can change multiple geometry streams at the same time within the same kernel.

+It's all data at the end of the day, it doesn't really matter what the data belongs to.

 The number of workitems stays the same though, so it's only useful when both geometry have the same number of elements, like points or primitives.

 <img src="./images/multisolver_opencl.png" width="700">